deepsquare-io/ClusterFactory/web/docs/getting-started/01-requirements-recommendations.md

 - The Linux kernel version higher than 3.10.
 - An init system based on SystemD or OpenRC.

-Cluster Factory has been fully tested on Rocky Linux, and is our recommended OS.
+Cluster Factory has been fully tested on Rocky Linux and is our recommended OS.

 ### Required utilities

-- [`k0sctl`](https://github.com/k0sproject/k0sctl/releases), for deployment, backup, and upgrading of the Kubernetes cluster.
+- [`k0sctl`](https://github.com/k0sproject/k0sctl/releases), for deployment, backing up, and upgrading of the Kubernetes cluster.
 - [`kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl), for managing your Kubernetes cluster.
 - [`kubeseal`](https://github.com/bitnami-labs/sealed-secrets/releases/), for encrypting the secrets.
 - [`helm`](https://github.com/helm/helm/releases/), for Helm chart template.

-We have a script inside the [`scripts`](https://github.com/SquareFactory/cluster-factory-ce/tree/main/scripts) directory to install and set up a working environment.
+There is a script inside the [`scripts`](https://github.com/SquareFactory/cluster-factory-ce/tree/main/scripts) directory to install and set up a working environment.

 Just run: